-Pertussis (whooping cough) is caused by a bacteria.
-Pregnant women who were not previously vaccinated with Tdap should get vaccinated right after delivery prior to getting discharged from the hospital so they won't get infected and transmit the bacetrium to their newborn baby.
+Tdap is a very effective way to prevent the whooping cough.
+Pregnant women who were not previously vaccinated with Tdap should get vaccinated preferably in the third trimester of the pregnancy so they won't get infected and transmit the bacetrium to their newborn baby.
 Pertussis is very contagious and can cause serious illness - especially in newborns and infants who are too young to be fully vaccinated.

 Infants and young children should get their recommended five shots on time.
 Adolescent and adult vaccination is also important, especially for families with new infants.

 Pertussis (whooping cough) is a very contagious disease caused by a type of bacteria called Bordetella pertussis.
 Among vaccine-preventable diseases, pertussis is one of the most commonly occurring ones in the United States.